IDC + CIO Recognize Business Technology Innovation with 2023 CIO Awards Canada

 International Data Corporation (IDC) is the premier global provider of market intelligence, advisory services, and events for the information technology, telecommunications, and consumer technology markets.
 With more than 1,300 analysts worldwide, IDC offers global, regional, and local expertise on technology, IT benchmarking and sourcing, and industry opportunities and trends in over 110 countries.
 IDC's analysis and insight helps IT professionals, business executives, and the investment community to make fact-based technology decisions and to achieve their key business objectives.
 Founded in 1964, IDC is a wholly owned subsidiary of International Data Group (IDG), the world's leading tech media, data, and marketing services company.
 To learn more about IDC, please visit www.idc.com.
 Follow IDC on Twitter at @IDC and LinkedIn.
 Subscribe to the IDC Blog for industry news and insights.
 To learn more about IDC Canada, please visit www.idc.com/ca or follow us on Twitter at @idccanada and LinkedIn.

 CIO focuses on attracting the highest concentration of enterprise CIOs and business technology executives with unparalleled peer insight and expertise on business strategy, innovation, and leadership.
 As organizations grow with digital transformation, CIO provides its readers with key insights on career development, including certifications, hiring practices and skills development.
 The award-winning CIO portfolio provides business technology leaders with analysis and insight on information technology trends and a keen understanding of IT’s role in achieving business goals.
-CIO is published by Foundry (formerly IDG Communications, Inc.) Company information is available at http://www.foundryco.com
+CIO is published by Foundry (formerly IDG Communications, Inc.) Company information is available at http://www.foundryco.com.
+Follow CIO on Twitter: @CIOonline & @CIOevents, LinkedIn, and Facebook

 The CIO Awards for Canada celebrate Canadian organizations and the teams within them that are using IT in innovative ways to deliver business value, whether by creating competitive advantage, optimizing business processes, enabling growth, or improving relationships with customers.
 The award is an acknowledged mark of enterprise excellence and a source of pride for all winning organizations.